MVPWorkshop/curvy-sn/backend/README.md

 docker compose up -d --build
 ```

-This will setup an Indexer API, a PostgreSQL database and also an Adminer instance for you to take a look into the data.
+This will setup a PostgreSQL database and also an Adminer instance for you to take a look into the data.
 If you feel like running the project locally, first install the project dependencies by running:

 ```bash